 Nightlife in Madrid

 Madrid is a great place to experience authentic Spanish nightlife.
 You can choose between cozy tapas bars in La Latina, rooftops in Sol or Chueca, or clubs with DJs or live bands in Malasaña.
 Like the rest of Madrid, the vibe is more local than touristy.
+I also had a friend tell me there are underground bars and clubs here….ummm, wut?!
+Check out Salmon Guru for an eclectic vibe, RIU Rooftop for rooftop views, and Bad Company (underground speakeasy) for drinks that are associated with stories.

 Nightlife in Barcelona

-But don’t let the “younger crowd” deter you.
+Of course, expect to find more tourists and students…but don’t let the “younger crowd” deter you.
 I first visited Barcelona in my 30s and found many bars that didn’t make me feel like I was transported immediately back to my college era.
 In fact, I felt like the majority of places I saw while exploring were more suited to my liking (that is, the likings of a 30-something millennial).
 One of my favorite memories in Barcelona is going dancing in one of the clubs that was more of a “local’s spot” – however, that’s the only club I’ve ever been to there.

 To summarize, you can find cozy bars, rooftops, and clubs in both cities…but in Barcelona, you may be partying with a younger crowd and/or more tourists depending on where you go.